oscarescuderoarnanz/dtwParallel/README.md

    ```

-   **h) Example 8.** We calculate the distance between X and Y and transform to Gaussian kernel with sigma_kernel=0.5.
+   **h) Example 8.** We calculate the distance between X and Y, and transform to Gaussian kernel with sigma_kernel=0.5.
 We return the distance matrix and the kernel.
    ```
    dtwParallel exampleData/Data/E0/X_train.npy -k True -s 1000000000
    ```